prajakta-rodrigues/information-retrieval/README.md

-# information-retrieval
+# Information Retrieval
-This repository contains projects about various processes involved in information retrieval.
+This repository contains projects that demonstrate the various steps involved in information retrieval.

+Concepts covered:
+1. Crawling

+Getting Started:
+For getting started with the project you will require the following:
+1. JRE 8
+2. Apache Maven

+Running the Application:
+1. Clone the project and use the command 'mvn clean install' to install all the project dependencies.
+2. Enter the following command in Command Prompt to run the program: java -jar target/retrieval.system-0.0.1-SNAPSHOT-jar-with-dependencies